agiledev-students-fall2022/final-project-team-rotten-classes/README.md

 ## Product Vision Statement

-Rotten Classes allows students to rate their class experiences and view the class experiences provided by other students.
-Rotten Classes is an easy-to-use  to web-application that allows students to discover the courseload and course dynamics of a particular class for when the provided course description is not informative enough.
+Rotten Classes allows students to rate their own class experiences and view ratings of classes made by other students.
+Rotten Classes is an easy-to-use web-application that allows students to discover the courseload and course dynamics of a particular class for when the provided course description is not informative enough.

-Students can:
+At first glance, students can:
 * See numeric, visual, and written reviews of a course.
 * Review a course of their own.
 * Search for a course or filter search options to find a course they're interested in.

+As Rotten Classes develops, students can:
 * Bookmark courses that they are interested in.
 * View courses that are loved by other students.
+* Contact support for any problems that may arise when using the application.

 ## Core Team Members